MikeGawi/ePiframe/README.md

 * Photo frame (for 7.5 inch screen I used 13x18cm /5''x7''/ with printed parts)

 ### Frame
-You can use any frame for Your ePiframe and cut the back to make place for the display connector and glue Raspberry Pi with HAT on to it.
+You can use any photo frame for Your ePiframe and cut the back to make place for the display connector and glue Raspberry Pi with HAT on to it.
 Also a good passe-partout piece should frame Your display and cover all unwanted elements.

-Or You can 3D print a nice standing frame back with case for Your Raspberry Pi and even passe-partout and assemble it with bought outer-frame like I did here:
+Or You can 3D print a nice standing frame back with case for Your Raspberry Pi and even passe-partout and assemble it with bought photo frame like I did here:

 ## Advantages